 5. Apply for a new bank account

-6. Get business licenses and permits
+7. Apply for business licenses and permits

-Check with your state to find out which licenses and permits apply to your business.
-Licenses you might need include a business license, seller’s permit, and zoning permit.
+Check with your state to find out which types of licenses and permits apply to your business.
+Examples include:

 - Zoning permit

 This article has been updated from its original publication date of October 5, 2017.This is not intended as legal advice; for more information, please click here.